-In Peru a tourist visa is automatically granted for citizens of most countries for a stay up to 180 days (6 months) when entering the country.
+In Peru a tourist visa is automatically granted for citizens of many countries for a stay up to 180 days per year (6 months) when entering the country.
 If you would like to get the full 180 day visa you have to request this when going through customs or else they often stamp it for 60 or 90 days.
-Please visit the Consulate of Peru Website HERE for the most current visa information and details on visa requirements.
-Laws are always being updated and we recommend doing some research prior to your travel.
+It is advisable NOT to say you will be working or volunteering during your stay as these activities are not permitted on a tourist visa.
+You can share that you are a tourist or that you will participate in "turismo vivincial".
+Please do your own research for the most current visa information and details on visa requirements.
+Laws are always being updated.

-Please note that most destinations, including Peru, require that you have adequate unused pages in your passport, allowing for necessary stamps upon arrival and departure.
+Please note that most destinations require that you have adequate unused pages in your passport, allowing for necessary stamps upon arrival and departure.
 It is recommend that you have at least two free pages in the Visas section of your passport before any international travel.
-For more passport information and resources visit HERE.
+It is also a good idea to check the expiration date of your passport as soon as possible and note that if it is within 6 months of expiration, you may be denied entry into a foreign country.